Repertoi-e/light-std/README.md

 ### Projects

-- [light-std-graphics](https://github.com/Repertoi-e/light-std-graphics) - high-level windowing API (like GLFW) and a high-level graphics API.
+- arche-graphics (private for now, very old and incomplete) - high-level windowing API (like GLFW) and a high-level graphics API.
-- [Physics engine](https://soti.camp/blog/simulating_rigid_body_physics/) - tutorial about simulating rigid bodies (and using `light-std-graphics` for demos).
+- [Physics engine](https://soti.camp/blog/simulating_rigid_body_physics/) - tutorial about simulating rigid bodies (and using `arche-graphics` for demos).